edugca/xlRcode/README.md

 1) At the top-right corner of this webpage, click on "Code" and then on "Download ZIP".
 2) Find on your computer the zip file you have just downloaded.
-3) Extract all files in Release subfolder of the zip file to a folder on your computer.
+3) Extract all files in the Release subfolder of the zip file to a folder on your computer.
 This is where the add-in will be installed.
 4) Open Excel.
 Go to File / Options / Add-ins.
 Then on the drop-down named "Manage", select "Excel Add-ins" and click on "Go...".
 5) It will pop-up a window named "Add-ins".
 Click on "Browse...".
 6) Find the folder you have created for installing the add-in.
 From there access the subfolder "Release" and select the file xlRcode-AddIn64.xll.
 If your Excel is 32-bits, you should select xlRcode-AddIn.xll instead.
 Click on the "Open" button.